bbfrederick/rapidtide/docs/usage.rst

 		rapidtide inputfmrifile outputname --numnull 0 --searchrange -10,30 --frequencyband lfo --ampthresh 0.2 --noglm --nofitfilt

 The first option (-N 0), shuts off the calculation of the null correlation distribution.
-This is used to determine the significance threshold, but the method currently implemented in rapidtide2 is a bit simplistic - it assumes that all the time points in the data are exchangable.
+This is used to determine the significance threshold, but the method currently implemented in rapidtide is a bit simplistic - it assumes that all the time points in the data are exchangable.
 This is certainly true for resting state data (see above), but it is very much NOT true for block paradigm gas challenges.
 To properly analyze those, I need to consider what time points are 'equivalent', and up to now, I don't, so setting the number of iterations in the Monte Carlo analysis to zero omits this step.

 The second option (-r -10,140) is fairly obvious - this extends the detectable delay range out to 140 seconds.
 Note that this is somewhat larger than the maximum delays we frequently see, but to find the correlation peak with maximum precision, you need sufficient additional delay values so that the correlation can come to a peak and then come down enough that you can properly fit it.